You may wonder why recipients don’t answer your business introduction email.

 In this article, I will share my insights on how to write a business email to make a deal.
 “Nice to e-meet you” and welcome to a place where you will find the proven techniques of creating an effective letter, namely:

 Knowing the golden mean in formal writing patterns and the appropriate mood of an email is an art form called eclecticism which is the effective blending of different styles and approaches.

 The science of eclecticism in emailing declares the next etiquette rules:

 The business world is busy.
 There is no time even for an extra cup of coffee, not to mention a long and vague email.
-Be specific and concise writing a business introduction email, take a reader right to the point.
+Be specific and concise in writing a business introduction email, take a reader right to the point from the subject line.
 Get rid of blurry thoughts and requests in your letter.